Predictive Analytics Isn’t Just for Big Tech — Here’s How Small Teams Win With It

 - Jul 6

-- 2 min read
+- 3 min read

 Predictive analytics uses data, statistical models, and machine learning to identify patterns and forecast future outcomes.
+Put simply, it helps you answer questions like:

 “Which leads are most likely to convert?”